viamrobotics/docs/docs/components/arm/eva.md

 # SMEs: Bucket, Motion
 ---

-Configure an `eva` arm to integrate a [Automata Eva](https://automata.tech/products/hardware/about-eva/) robotic arm into your machine:
+Configure an `eva` arm to integrate an [Automata Eva](https://automata.tech/products/hardware/about-eva/) robotic arm into your machine.

+If you want to test your arm as you configure it, connect it to your machine's computer and turn it on.
+Then, configure the arm:

 {{< tabs name="Configure an eva Arm" >}}
 {{% tab name="JSON Template" %}}